apache/flink-kubernetes-operator/docs/content/docs/concepts/architecture.md

 It's deployed by default when the Operator is installed on a Kubernetes cluster using [Helm](https://helm.sh).
 Please see further details how to deploy the Operator/Webhook [here](https://nightlies.apache.org/flink/flink-kubernetes-operator-docs-main/docs/try-flink-kubernetes-operator/quick-start/#deploying-the-operator).

 The Webhook is using TLS protocol for communication by default.
-It automatically loads/re-loads keytore file when the file has changed and provides the following endpoints:
+It automatically loads/re-loads keystore file when the file has changed and provides the following endpoints:

 {{< img src="/img/concepts/webhook.svg" alt="Webhook" >}}